Lupine Info

 Be warned, some love to dig, so nice gardens don’t always exist, they can easily dig up your plants and turn your manicured lawn into a lunar landscape.

-The Lupine Dog can have a prey drive due so it is advisable to exercise extreme caution around chickens, sheep, cattle, etc. They can and do happily coexist with cats if introduced at an early age.
+Lupine Dogs have prey drive so it is advisable to exercise extreme caution around chickens, sheep, cattle, etc. They can and do happily coexist with cats if introduced at an early age.

 On the whole Lupine Dogs are very hardy.
 Commonly, they suffer from sensitive stomachs if fed supermarket dog foods high in sugar and grain.